-As we plainly see in each of the U87’s frequency response, the microphone has a slight roll-off at the high and low-ends of its response as well as a slight boost in the upper/presence frequencies.
+As we plainly see in each of the U87’s frequency responses, the microphone has a slight roll-off at the high and low-ends of its response, as well as a slight boost in the upper/presence frequencies.

 Even with these slight variations in frequency-dependent sensitivity, the Neumann U87AI is often considered to have a flat frequency response.
 Across the lower and upper mid frequencies, we see that the response is extraordinarily flat (60 Hz – 5 kHz).

-Because much of the harmonic content of sound rests in the mid frequency ranges, and the U87AI is flat in these range, we can say the U87AI is “flat.”
-It is certainly flatter and sound truer than the aforementioned SM58 and R-121 dynamic mics.
+Because much of the harmonic content of sound rests in the mid-frequency ranges, and the U87AI is flat in these ranges, we can say the U87AI is “flat.”
+It is certainly more flat and sounds truer than the aforementioned SM58 and R-121 dynamic mics.

-We notice, too, that there are two curves for each of the U87AI’s frequency response.
+We notice, too, that there are two curves for each of the U87AI’s frequency response graphs.
 The line that rolls off the low-end more drastically represents the frequency response of the Neumann mic when its built-in high-pass filter is engaged.

 Engaging a microphone’s high-pass filter (HPF) will alter its frequency response.
-HPFs are often engaged to reduce low-end rumble and noise in a microphone signal, and to reduce the proximity effect in directional microphones.
+HPFs are often engaged to reduce low-end rumble and noise in a microphone signal and reduce the proximity effect in directional microphones.

 For more information on microphone high-pass filters and proximity effect, check out my articles: